Who is DIGNITAS

 The activities of DIGNITAS comprise, amongst others:

-• Counselling in regard to all end-of-life issues
+• Advising in regard to all end-of-life issues

 • Cooperation with physicians, clinics and other associations